 This course can be completed on-campus or as part of the VETDSS program.

 This course is available as part of the JobTrainer initiative, for eligible students.

 Please note: the information on this page is relevant for 2022 enrolments.

 We've had to make adjustments to how our courses are delivered due to the restrictions imposed by COVID-19.
 This means that we're currently offering a combination of delivery modes including online and flexible learning and, where we can, on-campus classes with strict social distancing in place.

-The Certificate III in Community Services prepares you for a variety of roles in the Community Services sector, such as:
+This qualification prepares you for a variety of entry-level roles in the Community Services sector, such as: